Close

 Professional Incorporation

 The CRTO has processes in place to issue Certificates of Authorization for health profession corporations.
-RRTs who independently practice Respiratory Therapy are not currently required by the CRTO to do so through a health profession corporation.
+RTs who independently practice Respiratory Therapy are not currently required by the CRTO to do so through a health profession corporation.

 More information on Professional Incorporation can be found on the CRTO website in the section entitled Guide to an Application for a Certificate of Authorization for Health Professional Corporations.